astoko/GNUBot/README.md

 #### When stable release?

-When it is stable.. that is far away from now..
+When the first release is published.
+It will take quite some time to make a Discord bot from scratch.

 <h4>
  <picture>